• Skip to primary navigation

 • Refrigerate for at least one hour.

-• Preheat the oven to 175 degrees Celsius/ 350 degrees Fahrenheit.
-Line one or two baking trays with baking paper; you will have to work in batches.
+• Preheat the oven to 175ยฐC/ 350ยฐF.
+Line one or two baking sheets with parchment paper; you will have to work in batches.

 • Shape: Form a long roll and cut it into small pieces.
 To check, form one ball, it should be roughly the size of a larger cherry.
 Next, form the dough pieces into crescents and place them on the baking tray.
 Don't make the ends too thin; you don't want them to get too brown in the oven.